Showing posts with label Fort Lauderdale in the 1800s. Show all posts

 Stranahan House 1901

-At left is an 1898 clipping from the Tropical Sun about Stranahan; his Fort Lauderdale activities earned an occasional mention in the publication.
+A clip here from an 1898 issue of the Tropical Sun is about Stranahan; his Fort Lauderdale activities earned an occasional mention in the publication.

 Fort Lauderdale celebrated its first 100 years in 2011.